emanjon/draft-mattsson-cfrg-aes-gcm-sst/draft-mattsson-cfrg-aes-gcm-sst.md

 32-bit tags are standard in most radio link layers including 5G, 64-bit tags are very common in transport and application layers of the Internet of Things, and 32-, 64-, and 80-bit tags are common in media-encryption applications.
 Audio packets are small, numerous, and ephemeral, so on the one hand, they are very sensitive in percentage terms to crypto overhead, and on the other hand, forgery of individual packets is not a big concern.
 Due to its weaknesses, GCM is typically not used with short tags.
 The result is decreased performance from larger than needed tags {{MoQ}}, or decreased performance from using much slower constructions such as AES-CTR combined with HMAC {{RFC3711}}{{I-D.ietf-sframe-enc}}.
 Short tags are also useful to protect packets transporting a signed payload such as a firmware update.

 This document defines the Galois Counter Mode with Secure Short Tags (GCM-SST) Authenticated Encryption with Associated Data (AEAD) algorithm following the recommendations from Nyberg et al. {{Nyberg}}.
 GCM-SST is defined with a general interface so that it can be used with any keystream generator, not just a 128-bit block cipher.
 Three differences compared to GCM {{GCM}} is that GCM-SST uses an additional subkey Q, that new subkeys H and Q are derived for each nonce, and that the POLYVAL function {{RFC8452}} is used instead of GHASH.
 This enables short tags with forgery probability close to ideal and significantly decreases the probability of multiple successful forgeries.
-See Section {{GCM-SST}}.
+See {{GCM-SST}}.

 This document also registers several instances of Advanced Encryption Standard (AES) with Galois Counter Mode with Secure Short Tags (AES-GCM-SST) where AES {{AES}} in counter mode is used as the keystream generator.
-See Section {{AES-GCM-SST}}.
+See {{AES-GCM-SST}}.

 # Conventions and Definitions